-Because of continued police action against students, intimidation on the part of the students themselves and the almost complete loss of parental control over children, African education ground to a halt in two main trouble spots: Soweto and the Cape Town townships.
+Because of continued police action against students, intimidation on the part of the students themselves and the almost complete loss of parental control over children, townships in order to evade arrest began to influence events over things and a new era of enlightment engulfed the region, as they carried on with what the started in Soweto and wanted the locals to rally around them in support of the Soweto Uprising.

+African education ground to a halt in two main trouble spots: Soweto and the Cape Town townships.

-The revolt spread throughout the country.
-In Limpopo, those who had left the Soweto and other townships in order to evade arrest began to influence events there.
-A new era of enlightenment engulfed the region, as they carried on with what the started in Soweto and convinced the locals to rally around them in support of the Soweto Uprising.
+The revolt spread throughout throughout the country.
+In Limpopo, those who left the

 In areas such as Eastern Province and KwaZulu-Natal, things started slowly and then gained momentum.
-The explosion that started in Soweto was heard in every part of South Africa and throughout the world.
+The explosion that started in Soweto was heard in every part of South African and throughout the world.
 Afterwards, the days passed in a fevered rush of demonstrations and shootings, arson and sabotage, strikes, boycotts and funerals of riot squad victims.

 Towards the end of September, heavy raids and numerous arrests signalled the start of a counter-offensive by the police, which ran on into early October.
-In the Western Cape, Coloured students resumed their boycott of classes.
-African students launched a campaign against liquor and the shebeens on 11 October.

-sympathy of many workers.
-There are A few days later, the SSRC made with those who had been killed or It was accompanied and reinforced by some of the largest funerals yet held.
-These funerals served as political rallies, organised to find a way around the ban on public meetings.
+In the Western Cape, Coloured students resumed their boycott of classes, while African students launched a campaign against liquor and the shebeens, beginning on 11 October.
+A few days later, the SSRC (Soweto Students' Representative Council) made an appeal for a period of mourning until the end of the year.
+It was to be marked by the closure of shebeens and cancellation of parties, sporting events and Christmas festivities in solidarity with those who had been killed or detained for taking part in the strikes.
+It was accompanied and reinforced by some of the largest funerals yet held; these served as political rallies, organised so as to circumvent the ban on public gatherings.